sujeilyfonseca/rogue-cloud-client-codewind/README.md

 <p align="center"><img width="750" src="https://github.com/sujeilyfonseca/rogue-cloud-client-codewind/blob/master/images/shouldIPickUpItem.png"></br><b>Figure 4:</b> Improved shouldIPickUpItem implementation</p>

 There are several other manners in which this method could be improved.
-For example, you could also wait for enemies to leave the item area or attack them before picking up the element, if they are not strong enough.
+For example, you could also wait for enemies to leave the item area or attack them before picking up the item, if they are not strong enough.
 Think outside the box!

 ### B) shouldIAttackCreature ###
 The default `shouldIAttackCreature` implementation (Figure 5) attacks the first thing the player sees.
-This is often not a good idea because some enemies are more powerful than others, and the player may consider avoiding the attack if it health is low.
+This is often not a good idea because some enemies are more powerful than others, and the player may consider avoiding the attack if its health is low.

 <p align="center"><img width="750" src="https://github.com/sujeilyfonseca/rogue-cloud-client-codewind/blob/master/images/shouldIAttackCreature_default.png"></br><b>Figure 5:</b> Default shouldIAttackCreature implementation</p>